IFRA-Cranfield/R3M_APG/r3m_apg/skillexecution/README.md

 # config refers to the R3M Use-Case (e.g., "r3mcell_cu_13").

 # perception:=r3m to launch the R3M Perception node (One-Shot Detection + Megapose6D) or perception:=MarkerGrid to launch the IFRA-Cranfield/ObjectPoseEstimation ROS 2 node.
+# Remove the perception argument to retrieve object poses directly from Gazebo (IFRA-Cranfield/ObjectPose).
 ```

 This command launches the whole R3M Environment (CELL + APG) for the Real Robot: